 (a) Outline your technical capabilities.
 Provide a description of your technical capabilities, including information about key technical personnel (qualifications and experience), size of technical workforce and access to systems development tools.
 Outline any significant prior technical achievements.
-Indicate how your proposed registry service compares against the current service (defined as .NET registry operator's monthly reports over the past 12 months) and indicate how you could enhance the service.

-- (b) Technical plan and capabilities for the proposed registry operations.
+(b) Technical plan and capabilities for the proposed registry operations.
+In certain sections of the web-based form, applicants are permitted to make non-textual submissions together with, and as part of, their application (e.g., graphs, flowcharts, models and diagrams).
 Present a technical plan and capabilities outline for the proposed registry operations.
-The technical plan should address the following factors: - (i) General description of proposed facilities and systems.
+The technical plan should address the following factors:

+(i) General description of proposed facilities and systems.
 Describe all system locations.
 Identify the specific types of systems being used, their capacity and interoperability, general availability and level of security of technical environment.
-Describe in appropriate detail buildings, hardware, software systems, environmental equipment and Internet connectivity. - (ii) Stability of resolution and performance capabilities, including: response times and packet loss targets; availability of authoritative name servers; processes, tools and automated monitoring to ensure accuracy of zone data for resolution; diversity of DNS infrastructure; diversity and redundancy of network and DNS infrastructure to handle bandwidth congestion and network failures of ISPs and host providers. - (iii) Operational scalability sufficient to handle existing registry database and projected growth; DNS queries including peak periods and projected growth; DDoS attacks, viruses, worms and spam; and restart capabilities. - (iv) Describe the registry-registrar model and protocol; availability of a shared registration system, including processing times for standard queries (add, modify, delete); and duration of any planned or unplanned outages. - (v) Database capabilities including database software, size, throughput, scalability, procedures for object creation, editing, and deletion, change notifications, registrar transfer procedures, grace period implementation, availability of system with respect to unplanned outage time, response time performance; ability to handle current volumes and expected growth and reporting capabilities. - (vi) Geographic network coverage, including physically diverse sites and support of growing and emerging markets. - (vii) Zone file generation including procedures for changes, editing by registrars and updates.
-Address frequency, security, process, interface, user authentication, logging and data back-up. - (viii) Zone file distribution and publication.
-Locations of name servers, procedures for and means of distributing zone files to them. - (ix) Billing and collection systems.
-Technical characteristics, system security, accessibility. - (x) Backup.
+Describe in appropriate detail buildings, hardware, software systems, environmental equipment and Internet connectivity.

+(ii) Stability of resolution and performance capabilities, including: response times and packet loss targets; availability of authoritative name servers; processes, tools and automated monitoring to ensure accuracy of zone data for resolution; diversity of DNS infrastructure; diversity and redundancy of network and DNS infrastructure to handle bandwidth congestion and network failures of ISPs and host providers.

+(iii) Operational scalability sufficient to handle existing registry database and projected growth; DNS queries including peak periods and projected growth; DDoS attacks, viruses, worms and spam; and restart capabilities.

+(iv) Describe the registry-registrar model and protocol; availability of a shared registration system, including processing times for standard queries (add, modify, delete); and duration of any planned or unplanned outages.

+(v) Database capabilities including database software, size, throughput, scalability, procedures for object creation, editing, and deletion, change notifications, registrar transfer procedures, grace period implementation, availability of system with respect to unplanned outage time, response time performance; ability to handle current volumes and expected growth and reporting capabilities.

+(vi) Geographic network coverage, including physically diverse sites and support of growing and emerging markets.

+(vii) Zone file generation including procedures for changes, editing by registrars and updates.
+Address frequency, security, process, interface, user authentication, logging and data back-up.

+(viii) Zone file distribution and publication.
+Locations of name servers, procedures for and means of distributing zone files to them.

+(ix) Billing and collection systems.
+Technical characteristics, system security, accessibility.

+(x) Backup.
 Describe frequency and procedures for backup of data.
-Describe hardware and systems used, data format, identity of suggested escrow agent(s) and procedures for retrieval of data/rebuild of database. - (xi) Escrow.
-Describe escrow arrangements, data formats, insurance arrangements and backup plans for data recovery. - (xii) Publicly accessible WHOIS service.
+Describe hardware and systems used, data format, identity of suggested escrow agent(s) and procedures for retrieval of data/rebuild of database.

+(xi) Escrow.
+Describe arrangements for data escrow, or equivalent data backup security, data formats, insurance arrangements and backup plans for data recovery.

+(xii) Publicly accessible WHOIS service.
 Address software and hardware, connection speed, search capabilities and coordination with other WHOIS systems.
 Frequency of WHOIS updates, availability and processing times.
-Identify whether you propose to use a "thick" registry model or "thin" registry model.
+Identify whether you propose to use a "thick" registry model or "thin" registry model, and explain why you believe your choice is preferable.